-At the beginning of the 20th century individuals didn’t need a passport for international travel.
-People simply went wherever they wanted.
+At the beginning of the 20th century, passports were not necessary for international travel.
+People simply went wherever they pleased.
 In many cases, they didn’t need any kind of permission from a government agency.
 Obviously, that’s not how it works today!

 Today, governments use passports to document and control their citizens’, and who enters their countries.
-Passports are not going away.
-This is what makes people consider having a second passport.
-This allows you to invest, bank, travel, live, and do business in places you wouldn’t otherwise be able to.
+Passports have become interlinked with our identity.
+A crucial factor which makes people consider having a second passport.
+It allows you to invest, bank, travel, live, and do business in places you wouldn’t otherwise be able to.

 Second citizenships are rapidly becoming more popular.
 As at the end of 2015, over 20 countries are now offering citizenship by investment programmes.
 Most of these are in Europe and the Caribbean.